 Approximately 80% of people will have at least one episode of significant back pain within their lifetime.

 This is for everyone, not just lifters.

-Knowing this stat is incredibly important as it can really help put your mind at ease and help shift your focus with this whole issue or process.
-This is certainly not to downplay or minimize what you’re going through, but rather to help turn your mindset away from fear and more towards empowerment.
+Knowing this stat is incredibly important as it can really help put your mind at ease and help shift your focus on this whole issue or process.
+This is certainly not to downplay or minimize what you're going through but rather to help turn your mindset away from fear and more towards empowerment.

 Chances are that you likely would have had some form of back pain at some point, even if you weren't a lifter, so don't erroneously think that lifting has automatically put you in this situation.
 More importantly, don't listen to anyone who ignorantly tells you that lifting is what got you here.

 Yes, maybe lifting contributed a bit due to technical errors or that of the like, but chances are your back is actually more robust from your lifting than had you not been lifting.

 The prognosis of getting over your back pain is quite favorable once it's understood.1 The most important factor of this whole process is getting an accurate diagnosis.
 Once it's certain what's at fault, the recovery process is often very straightforward.

 What Is The Difference Between General Soreness and Serious Pain?

 General soreness occurs 1-2 days after a lifting session.
 With proper hydration, active recovery, and protein intake, general soreness will subside within a week.